 In addition to explaining why it is also important as to when.
-It is always better to give users enough space to learn more about the product and what advantages are there.
+It is always better to give users enough space to learn more about the product and its advantages are there.
 Otherwise, a user is more likely to say no and end the process versus continuing forward.

 #5 KEEP IT CONSISTENT

 It is important to have your onboarding experience stay consistent with the overall brand.
 This means using the same colours, tone, language, and visuals.
-Maintaining a consistent concept all throughout demonstrates a cohesive brand and identity and help users grow more familiar with your product.
+Maintaining a consistent concept all throughout demonstrates a cohesive brand and identity and helps users grow more familiar with your product.
 This is essential especially for first-time users as they are already unfamiliar with the product.

 Evernote sticks to their attractive branding colours and tones